dsc-courses/practice.dsc10.com/problems/wi21-midterm/q6-books-grouping.md

 # BEGIN SUBPROB

-Based on this data, can you conclude that "Oliver Twist" has 53 chapters?
+Based on this data, can you conclude that *Oliver Twist* has 53 chapters?

 ( ) Yes
 ( ) No